bkuschak/cmsis_dap_tcp_esp32/README.md

 #define DEBUG_PRINTING
 ```

-A single SWD 32-bit transfer completes in about FIXME microseconds, with an
+A single SWD 32-bit transfer completes in about 45 microseconds, with an
-SWCLK clock rate of approximately FIXME.
+SWCLK clock rate of approximately 1 MHz.
 Yellow is SWCLK.
-Red is SWDIO.
+Green is SWDIO.

+(TODO: the scope available at the time to make these measurements was very
+limited.
+Redo these measurements with a better scope).

 ![scopeshot1](img/scopeshot1.png)

-A set of three back-to-back transfers complete in about FIXME microseconds.
-The
-following scope capture shows a bit better than FIXME utilization of the SWD
-link.

 ![scopeshot1](img/scopeshot2.png)